anton-k/talks/csound-journal/Csound-expression-paper.md

 But how do we use random values in Haskell.
 The randomness breaks the purity.
 In Haskell there is a special type called with kind of scary name `Monad`.
 There are many monad tutorials perhaps too many of them.
-You can read on this topic here: https://github.com/anton-k/monads-for-drummers .
+You can read on this topic [here](https://github.com/anton-k/monads-for-drummers).

-Right now it's good to know that three is a special syntax in Haskell to handle the impure code.
+Right now it's good to know that there is a special syntax in Haskell to handle the impure code.
 It's called a `do`-notation:

 ~~~haskell